Consumer Advisory Panel

 Belinda Jago, Chair

-Belinda has worked predominantly in the human resources field after completing a Bach of Business in 1981.
-She had 12 years with ANZ where she held a variety of operational and strategic HR roles.
-After a short career break Belinda returned to work in 1999 in various HR management roles within the Finance and IT sector.
-Currently Belinda is the HR Director at Active Display Group, a national manufacturing business specialising in point of sale material.
-She joined the group in 2004 with a special interest in acquisitions and restructuring.
+Belinda Jago has been the Chair of the ANZUP Consumer Advisory Panel (CAP) since 2013.
+Belinda professionally has worked in human resources in a variety of operational and strategic HR roles after completing a Bachelor of Business in 1981.
 Belinda’s interest in ANZUP stems from her role as a carer for her daughter who was diagnosed with kidney cancer in 2006 at the early age of 13.
-Volunteering with ANZUP is an opportunity for Belinda to share the knowledge and skills she has acquired during her own experience and to pursue her passion for assisting cancer patients, their carer’s and families with a particular interest in kidney and AYA cancers.
+Volunteering with ANZUP since 2012 has provided an opportunity for Belinda to share the knowledge and skills she has acquired during her family’s experience and to pursue her passion for assisting cancer patients, their carers and families, with a particular interest in kidney and Adolescent and Young Adults (AYA) cancers and clinical trial research.

 Ray Allen, Deputy Chair